Amisha-here/Data-Structures/README.md

 ## Rules To Contribute To This Repo

 -   Use any language.
--   C, C++, JAVA, Data Structure and Algorithms, HTML, CSS, Android Projects.
+-   C, C++, JAVA, Data Structure and Algorithms.
 -   Anything valuable.

 ## Steps For Contribution